Coherent-Partners/spark-python-sdk/README.md

 #    'my-tenant/api/v3/public/folders/my-folder/services/my-service/execute'
 ```

-See the [Uri and UriParams](./src/cspark/sdk/resources/_base.py) class for more details.
+See the [Uri and UriParams](./src/cspark/sdk/resources/_base.py) classes for more details.

 ## Contributing

 Feeling motivated enough to contribute?
 Great!
 Your help is always appreciated.

 Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on the code of
-conduct, and the process for submitting pull requests.
+conduct and the process for submitting pull requests.

 ## Copyright and License